 Ads use sophisticated design and clever campaigns to sway human behaviour.
-But does this cleverness and influence make them art?
-Legendary copywriter Bill Bernbach, the Bach of advertising, famously said: “Advertising is persuasion, and persuasion is not a science, but an art.
+But does cleverness and influence make them art?
+Legendary copywriter Bill Bernbach famously said: “Advertising is persuasion, and persuasion is not a science, but an art.
 Advertising is the art of persuasion.”
-If we call advertising art, does the designation lower our standards, and demean other forms of expression?
-Is the debate the same for every generation that grows up with ads or has our relationship with ads changed over time?

 Consider the Michael Kors ad above.
-Buy this purse to go globe-trotting with your celebrity pals, while flunkies hold off the press.
+Two young women carry Michael Kors purses as they disembark from their private jet while their security man holds off the press.
 It’s an image of travel and adventure, friendship and freedom.
-The out of focus gate, left foreground, suggests these people live in another world, just out of reach of the paparazzi.
-It’s a fairy tale and yet it’s real–a news shot, a document of our times.
-But wait, it isn’t news, it’s a fabrication, all staged.
-These aren’t rich, famous celebrities, they’re models impersonating celebrities.
-However, as models, they’ve become rich and famous.
+Half fairy tale and half news shot, a document of our times.
+But wait, it isn’t news, it’s a fabrication that uses models to impersonate celebrities.
+However, as models, they’ve become rich and famous celebrities in their own right.
 Fiction imitates life imitates fiction.
 It’s all very meta … and isn’t that’s the point?

 Matt Miller, president of the body that oversees the production of ads in the USA, defines art as “a reflection and expression of what is happening in society.”
 Society is too complex to understand at any given moment, but perhaps we can understand an ad.